lynckia/licode/README.md

 ## Directory structure

-/src -  The root source directory.
+- /src -  The root source directory
-/src/erizo - The source of the main library /src/examples - Examples and tests
+- /src/erizo - The source of the main library
+- /src/examples - Examples and tests

 ## Requirements